 Nancy Holland approached a local group of editors, including Christine Beevis-Trickett, with the idea of forming the twig (so named because it’s too small to be a branch).
-It was a way to build capacity in anticipation of bidding to host the 2013 conference in Halifax.
+It was a way to build capacity in anticipation of bidding to host the 2013 Editors Canada conference in Halifax.

 The group met at the Halifax library and voted to submit a twig application to the national executive council, with Nancy and Christine co-chairing.
 Not long after, Editors Nova Scotia was formed.
 Then the twig met again at a restaurant downtown to decide whether it would be able to host the conference.
 And the answer was yes—we had enough volunteers.
 From there, the pitch was successful, and the 2013 Editors Canada conference would be held in Halifax.

 Valerie Mansour and Nancy Holland (shown above), Christine Beevis-Trickett, Patricia MacDonald, Anne Curry, and Doug Linzey formed the conference committee and put on a show to remember!